Egyptian temple: Design and decoration

 The temple of Ramesses III at Medinet Habu, surrounded by the remains of subsidiary structures.
 Twelfth century BC.

-Processional ramp leading up the terraces at the mortuary temple of Hatshepsut at Deir el-Bahari.
+Processional ramp on the middle terrace leading up upper terrace at the mortuary temple of Hatshepsut at Deir el-Bahari.
 Fifteenth century BC.

 Like all ancient Egyptian architecture, Egyptian temple designs emphasized order, symmetry, and monumentality and combined geometric shapes with stylized organic motifs.
 Elements of temple design also alluded to the form of the earliest Egyptian buildings.
 Cavetto cornices at the tops of walls, for instance, were made to imitate rows of palm fronds placed atop archaic walls, while the torus molding along the edges of walls may have been based on wooden posts used in such buildings.
 The batter of exterior walls, while partly meant to ensure stability, was also a holdover from archaic building methods.
 Temple ground plans usually centered on an axis running on a slight incline from the sanctuary down to the temple entrance.
 In the fully developed pattern used in the New Kingdom and later, the path used for festival processions—a broad avenue punctuated with large doors—served as this central axis.
 The path was intended primarily for the god's use when it traveled outside the sanctuary; on most occasions people used smaller side doors.
 The typical parts of a temple, such as column-filled hypostyle halls, open peristyle courts, and towering entrance pylons, were arranged along this path in a traditional but flexible order.
 Beyond the temple building proper, the outer walls enclosed numerous satellite buildings.
 The entire area enclosed by these walls is sometimes called the temenos, the sacred precinct dedicated to the god.